BestTimesToVisit.com Logo

 Golf Carts

 Golf carts are the most popular mode of transportation on Ambergris Caye, readily available for rent island-wide.
-They're perfect for exploring at your own pace and navigating the smaller streets.
+They're perfect for exploring at your own pace, navigating the smaller streets, and reaching beaches easily.
 Many rental companies offer delivery and pickup services.

 Cost:$50-$100+ per day, depending on cart type and rental duration.